funilrys/PyFunceble/docs/update/dev.rst

    $ git fetch origin && git merge origin/dev
    $ python3 setup.py test
    $ python3 setup.py install # Avoid this if you want to uninstall one day.
-   $ pip install --user --upgrade -e .
+   $ pip3 install --user --upgrade -e .

 .. note::
    We recommend the :code:`--user` flag which installs the required dependencies at the user level.
 More information about it can be found on `pip documentation`_.